-Segment & Analyze Images of Cells Characterized by their Distinct Membrane Staining
+Analyze Images of Cells using Membrane Detection Algorithm

 Continuous developments in microscopy have made it possible to produce large numbers of high-resolution cell images.
 The volume of image data produced makes it necessary for researchers to have a high degree of automated image analysis that in turn leads to an increased demand for tools that allow automated cell image analysis.